-Subject Matter Votes Required Approval of the Minutes of the previous meeting Majority of votes cast Ratification of Acts and Resolutions of the Board of Directors, Majority of votes cast Board Committees, and Management for the Year 2019.
+Subject Matter Votes Required Approval of the Minutes of the previous meetings Majority of votes cast Ratification of Acts and Resolutions of the Board of Directors, Majority of votes cast Board Committees, and Management for the Year 2021.
 Appointment of Independent Auditors Majority of votes cast Election of Directors Top seven (7) nominees with the most number of votes cast are elected

 Item 20.
-Proxies:
+Proxy Solicitation: